Province commits to negotiating revenue-sharing agreement with northwest B.C. municipalities - Burns Lake Lakes District News

-For the first time, the province has committed to negotiating a revenue-sharing agreement with northern local governments.
+Burns Lake mayor Dolores Funk has lauded the provincial government’s commitment to negotiate a revenue-sharing deal with local governments in the northwest.

+“I’m feeling very hopeful that this announcement will mean good things for the north over the long term,” Funk told Lakes District News.

-Premier John Horgan made the announcement today in speaking to local government leaders at the Union of B.C.
+Premier John Horgan made the announcement on Sept.
+27 in speaking to local government leaders at the Union of B.C.
 Municipalities convention in Vancouver.

-It follows a long-standing lobbying campaign by 18 municipalities and three regional districts in northwestern B.C. gathered together as the Northwest Regional Benefits Alliance (RBA).
+It follows a long-standing lobbying campaign by 18 municipalities and three regional districts in northwestern B.C. gathered together as the Northwest Resource Benefits Alliance (RBA).

 Formed in 2014, the RBA has been seeking a share of what the province receives in taxation from industrial projects, saying that while those projects have an impact on services provided by local governments, those local governments don’t often have a way to tax those industries in return.